-There are 7 Resident Assistants (RAs) in Leonard Hall.
+There are 5 Resident Assistants (RAs) in Leonard Hall.
 The RAs serve as peer educators on the floor, helping residents transition to the university and get connected to the community through a variety of initiatives.
-The RAs and Hall Councils are known to host the annual traditional Taste Of Leonard program held every spring.
+Leonard Hall is also noticed for its substantial views, one being the overlooking view of the Amphitheatre and American University's arboretum.

-Interested in making a difference for the community you belong to?
+Get involved: Interested in making a difference for the community you belong to?
 Like programming and event planning?
 Are you an activist at heart and want to get involved in being an advocate for people you serve?

 Then joining the Leonard Hall Council is the organization for you.